mc-cc-scripts/.github/profile/README.md

 # Naming Conventions
 Libraries and Programs should each be created as an extra repository.

-As an indicator libraries should have the suffix `-lib` and programs should have the suffix `prog`.
+As an indicator libraries should have the suffix `-lib` and programs should have the suffix `-prog`.